-We believe that the actions taken to prioritize balance sheet strength and to lower our cash break-evens, combined with our focus on securing new term employment for our vessels whose charters have expired or will expire in 2022 and 2023, will reduce our cost of capital over time.
-As a result, if we are able to raise new debt or equity capital on acceptable terms in the future, we intend to focus again on incremental acquisitions from GasLog or third parties in order to continue to grow our assets and cash flows.
+We believe that the actions taken to prioritize balance sheet strength, deleveraging and lowering our cash break-evens, combined with our priority to balance our overall debt leverage in the Company compared to our increased operational leverage through the higher spot exposure, will strengthen our balance sheet over time.
+As a result, we believe we will be able to position the Partnership to take advantage of growth opportunities in the future, assuming we will be able to raise new debt or equity capital on acceptable terms in the future.
 For further discussion of the risks that we face in growing our assets and cash flows, please read "Item 3.
 Key Information-D. Risk Factors".

 GasLog is, we believe, a leading independent international owner, operator and manager of LNG carriers which provides support to international energy companies as part of their LNG logistics chain.
 GasLog was founded by its chairman, Peter G. Livanos, whose family's shipping activities commenced more than 100 years ago.
 On April 4, 2012, GasLog completed its initial public offering, and its common shares began trading on the NYSE on March 30, 2012 under the ticker symbol "GLOG".
-At the time of its initial public offering, GasLog's wholly owned fleet consisted of ten LNG carriers, including eight newbuildings on order.
-Since its initial public offering, GasLog has increased by approximately 84% the total carrying capacity of its wholly owned fleet, which includes vessels on the water and newbuildings on order but excludes the vessels owned by the Partnership and the bareboat fleet.
-As of February 24, 2022, GasLog's wholly owned and bareboat fleet includes 24 LNG carriers, including 20 ships on the water and four LNG carriers on order from DSME, as well as a 33.3% ownership in the Partnership.
+As of February 28, 2023, GasLog's wholly owned and bareboat fleet includes 24 LNG carriers, including 19 ships on the water, four LNG carriers on order from DSME and one vessel undergoing conversion into an FSRU, as well as a 33.2% ownership in the Partnership.
 See "-Our Fleet".

 On February 22, 2021, GasLog announced that it had entered into a Merger Agreement with GEPIF.
 Under the Merger Agreement, GEPIF would acquire all of the outstanding common shares of GasLog that are not held by the Rolling Shareholders of GasLog in exchange for \$5.80 in cash per common share.

-GasLog announced on June 9, 2021, the completion of the transaction with GEPIF (the "Transaction") following the special general meeting of GasLog's shareholders held virtually on June 4, 2021, where the Transaction and the related agreements (i) the previously announced Merger Agreement, (ii) the merger and (iii) the statutory merger agreement contemplated by the Merger Agreement, received the requisite approval of GasLog's shareholders required by the Agreement and Plan of Merger, dated as of February 21, 2021 (and subsequently amended on April 20, 2021).

-Trading in GasLog's common shares on the New York Stock Exchange ("NYSE"), was suspended with immediate effect and the delisting of the common shares from the NYSE became effective on June 21, 2021.
-GasLog's 8.75% Series A Cumulative Redeemable Perpetual Preference Shares remain outstanding and continue to trade in the NYSE.
+On June 9, 2021, GasLog announced the completion of the Transaction with GEPIF following the special general meeting of GasLog's shareholders held virtually on June 4, 2021, where the Transaction and the related agreements (i) the previously announced Merger Agreement, (ii) the merger and (iii) the statutory merger agreement contemplated by the Merger Agreement, received the requisite approval of GasLog's shareholders required by the Agreement and Plan of Merger, dated as of February 21, 2021 (and subsequently amended on April 20, 2021).
+Trading in GasLog's common shares on the NYSE, was suspended with immediate effect and the delisting of the common shares from the NYSE became effective on June 21, 2021.
+GasLog's 8.75% Series A Cumulative Redeemable Perpetual Preference Shares remain outstanding and continue to trade on NYSE.
 Following the consummation of the Transaction on June 9, 2021, certain existing shareholders, including Blenheim Holdings, which is wholly owned by the Livanos family, and a wholly owned affiliate of the Onassis Foundation, hold approximately 55.2% of the outstanding common shares of GasLog Ltd. and GEPIF holds approximately 44.8%.